Scaling Laws For Diffusion Transformers: Scaling laws as a predictable scalability benchmark

 \item \textbf{Data improvements}: When the model is fixed, a higher-quality dataset will result in a lower data scaling exponent and a higher model scaling exponent.
 This implies that a better dataset enables the model to scale more efficiently, yielding superior results with fewer resources.

-\item \textbf{Loss improvements}: Across both model and data modifications, an improved training pipeline is reflected in a smaller loss scaling exponent relative to compute.
+\item \textbf{Loss/FID improvements}: Across both model and data modifications, an improved training pipeline is reflected in a smaller loss/FID scaling exponent relative to compute.
 This indicates that the model achieves better performance with less compute, signaling overall gains in training efficiency. \end{itemize}

+To illustrate the utility of scaling laws as a predictive benchmark for scalability, we compare two specific transformer designs: (1) Vanilla In-Context Transformers, which concatenate image and visual tokens as input and utilize only standard self-attention blocks, and (2) Cross-Attention Transformers, where conditioning is incorporated through cross-attention mechanisms.
+We train and evaluate both models with a broad range of compute budgets, spanning 1e17, 3e17, 6e17, 1e18, 3e18, 6e18, and 1e19.

-The scaling trends for both models, In-Context Transformers and Cross-Attention Transformers, are clearly illustrated in Fig.~\ref{fig:benchmark}.
+The scaling trends for both models are clearly illustrated in Fig.~\ref{fig:benchmark}.
 The loss scaling curves demonstrate that as the compute budget increases, the performance of both models improves, but at different rates.
-The Cross-Attention Transformer shows a steeper decline in loss compared to the In-Context Transformer, indicating that it achieves better performance with the same amount of compute.
+The Cross-Attention Transformer shows a steeper decline in loss compared to the Vanilla In-Context Transformer, indicating that when scaled up, it achieves better performance with the same amount of compute.

 The fitted scaling curves, as summarized in Tab.~\ref{tab:exponent}, support this observation.
-The Cross-Attention Transformer exhibits a larger model exponent, meaning that as compute budgets increase, more resources should be allocated toward scaling the dataset.
-Additionally, the smaller loss exponent of the Cross-Attention Transformer suggests a more rapid decline in loss, indicating that this model achieves superior performance compared to the In-Context Transformer.
+The Cross-Attention Transformer exhibits a smaller model exponent, meaning that as compute budgets increase, more resources should be allocated toward scaling the dataset.
+Additionally, the smaller loss exponent of the Cross-Attention Transformer suggests a more rapid decline in loss, indicating that this model achieves superior performance compared to the Vanilla In-Context Transformer.
 These findings align with the conclusions of \cite{Peebles_2023}.
+However, this observation should not be generalized to conclude that the In-Context mechanism is inherently superior to Cross-Attention.
+Recent works, such as Flux and the MMDiT architecture in SD3 \cite{esser2024scaling}, have demonstrated that models utilizing In-Context Conditioning can outperform those relying on Cross-Attention.
+Our analysis does not aim to compare these mechanisms.
+Instead, the scaling laws benchmark serves as a tool for assessing model scalability within a given architecture.
+The method evaluates how efficiently a model benefits from increased data and computational resources as it scales.
+For completeness, we also provide a data quality comparison in Appendix \ref{app:data_assess}.

-This example illustrates how scaling laws can serve as a reliable and predictable benchmark for evaluating the effectiveness of both model architectures and datasets.
+This example illustrates how scaling laws can serve as a reliable and predictable scalability benchmark for evaluating the effectiveness of both model architectures and datasets.
 By analyzing the scaling exponents, we can draw meaningful conclusions about the potential and efficiency of different design choices in model and data pipelines.